-Office hours: Mon, Wed, 2:00-3:00; Tue, 10:00-11:00; Fri, 1:30-2:30.
-Please feel free to stop by my office any time during scheduled office hours.
+Office hours: Mon, Wed, 10:00-11:00; Tue, Thu, 1:00-2:00.
+Please feel free to come by my office any time during scheduled office hours.
 You are welcome to visit at other times, but in that case you might want to make an appointment, just to make sure that I will be there then.
 You can make an appointment simply by talking to me before or after class, by calling me at my office or at home, or by sending e-mail.